Nitta-ashikaga-lab/ceiling-anomaly-detection/README.txt

 -----------------
 The data and code provided in this repository are intended to support reproduction of the principal results reported in the associated manuscript.

-During peer review, access to this repository is restricted to the editors and reviewers.
+At the time of submission, the processed training, validation, and test datasets, scripts and configuration files, and the Memory Banks required to reproduce the key results are publicly available in this repository.

-Upon publication, the materials necessary to reproduce the principal results will be made publicly available in a stable, DOI-bearing research repository, with a mirror made available through the project repository.
+Upon publication, these materials will also be archived in a stable, DOI-bearing research repository.

 License and Third-Party Code
 ----------------------------